mgsears997/biostat776-intro-Mary-Sears/README.md

 # About Me:

 Hi!
 I'm a second-year MHS student in Genetic Epidemiology.
+I graduated with my BA in English Literature from Carleton College in Northfield, Minnesota, in 2019.
 My research interests include host genetics, infectious disease epidemiology, and malnutrition and enteric infections.
 I have a lot of experience using Stata and some experience using R. I have taken Statistical Methods 1-4 at JHSPH.
 I am excited to improve my R skills in this course.

 # Five fun facts about me: